QUOCDAIJR/example-extend-python-elasticsearch/README.md

 Run example: `python example.py` to see result

-Note:
+###Note:

-- You must have Elasticsearch server before run
+You must have Elasticsearch server before run

+###Contributes

+You can help me improve this code.
+Thank you!